Are you looking for low-cost marketing ideas for small businesses?

 - These can be videos, free ebooks, courses, or templates.
 You can hold a webinar by inviting an expert or another customer to do the teaching.

-How much will it cost to create 100s of videos, write books, or create free tools?
+How much will creating 100s of videos, writing books, or creating free tools cost?

 That’s a good question.

 Are you creating the resources or hiring people to do it?
 The cost can be a few bucks to thousands of dollars per tool.
 So I suggest you should start small.

 Think about 100 videos as 2 videos per week for one year.
 You can hire people to create those even with a tight budget.